← Back to research

 Executive Summary

-Blocks is a workflow-integration platform that brings coding agents into the tools teams already use — GitHub, Slack, and Linear.
-Rather than building its own agent, Blocks orchestrates existing ones (Claude Code, Codex, OpenCode, and more) and lets teams invoke them via simple @mentions.
-Currently in beta with free access for early users.
-[1]
+Blocks is a workflow-integration platform that brings coding agents into the tools teams already use — GitHub, GitLab, Bitbucket, Slack, and Linear.
+Rather than building its own agent, Blocks orchestrates existing ones (Claude Code, Codex, OpenCode, Kimi Code, and more) and lets teams invoke them via simple @mentions.
+Since this profile's original publication (February 2026), Blocks has shipped event-driven automations, automated PR review, a REST API, and enterprise features (SSO, audit logging, RBAC, self-hosting), and claims 800k+ tasks executed.
+[1] [2] It remains free to try, with no published pricing as of June 2026.

 AttributeValue